sidsharma2002/discode/README.md

 The Authentication system is used with the help of Firebase auth-ui

 ### THANKS FOR READING.
-> May the force be with you
+> May the code be with you